 Whether you already live in Suffolk, or are intrigued to see more of the area in your spare time, there is plenty for you to uncover here.
-Shotley Country Park is a spectacular park community based nearby Ipswich, offering you genuinely peaceful living just a stone’s throw from a series of popular towns and villages.
+Shotley Country Park is a spectacular fully residential park community based nearby Ipswich, offering you genuinely peaceful living just a stone’s throw from a series of popular towns and villages.
 Shotley itself is a quaint village which you will find on the border of Suffolk and Essex, which is well worth visiting and getting to know.

 However, you may be fairly occupied with exploring the park community here to begin with!
 Many people choose to move to park communities in Suffolk as it means they can get away from the hustle and bustle of town and city living.
 At the same time, not everyone enjoys being stuck in the middle of nowhere.
-That's why park resorts and estates like Shotley Country Park are developed close to sites of interest and local amenities.
+That's why estates like Shotley Country Park are developed close to sites of interest and local amenities.

 Want to know more about the park, and what’s available for you to explore in the local area?
 Read on for the full lowdown.